Homology of Hilbert schemes of points on a locally planar curve: Abstract

 \section{Abstract}

 Let $C$ be a proper, integral, locally planar curve, and consider its Hilbert schemes of points $C^{[n]}$.
-We define 4 creation/annihilation operators acting on the rational homology groups of these Hilbert schemes and show that the operators satisfy the relations of a Heisenberg algebra.
-The Heisenberg action is similar to that defined by Grojnowski and Nakajima for a smooth surface.
+We define 4 creation/annihilation operators acting on the rational homology groups of these Hilbert schemes and show that the operators satisfy the relations of a Weyl algebra.
+The action of this algebra is similar to that defined by Grojnowski and Nakajima for a smooth surface.

 As a corollary, we compute the cohomology of $C^{[n]}$ in terms of the cohomology of the compactified Jacobian of $C$ together with an auxiliary grading on the latter.
 This recovers and slightly strenghtens a formula recently obtained in a different way by Maulik and Yun and independently Migliorini and Shende.